Improving Pretraining Data Using Perplexity Correlations: Methods

 \subsection{Theory}

 We now study the approach closely and show that our choices for the correlation coefficient and projection step are extensions of the classic, high-dimensional single index model estimator of \citet{plan2016high}.
 We describe the basic single-index model estimators first, describe our extensions, and then conclude with a discussion on how our estimator and results deviate from the theory.
+A discussion of other potential estimation paradigms is provided in Appendix~\ref{app:alternative_methods}.